IIITLucknowSWEngg/CSITTeam005/Assignment 2/Diagrams.md

 ## Conclusion

-The UML diagrams outlined in this document provide a comprehensive understanding of the Duolingo clone system’s architecture, use cases, class structure, activities, and interactions.
+The UML diagrams outlined in this document provide a comprehensive understanding of Duolingo's system architecture, use cases, class structure, activities, and interactions.
 These diagrams are essential for both the development and maintenance of the system.